The Northern Free State

-The Northern Free State attraction, Vredefort Dome, is 2 million years old - Earth's oldest known astrobleme.
+The Northern Free State attraction, Vredefort Dome, is two million years old, the oldest meteor impact site in the world.

 The Northern Free State is a portrait of golden fields of maize, wheat and sunflowers, waterways, heritage sites and historical haunts.
 The list of activities and Northern Free State attractions leaves visitors spoilt for choice while exploring the region.

 To jumpstart your discovery of all the activities in the Northern Free State, begin at the Vaal Dam, the biggest dam by area in the country.